JuliaDecisionFocusedLearning/InferOpt.jl/docs/src/background.md

 This function is then wrapped into a callable Julia `struct`, which can be used (for instance) within neural networks from the [Flux.jl](https://github.com/FluxML/Flux.jl) or [Lux.jl](https://github.com/LuxDL/Lux.jl) library.
 To achieve this compatibility, we leverage Julia's automatic differentiation (AD) ecosystem, which revolves around the [ChainRules.jl](https://github.com/JuliaDiff/ChainRules.jl) package.

-### Using InferOpt from a machine learning perspective
+### Using InferOpt in machine learning applications

-InferOpt can be used to enhance machine learning predictor capabilities such as neural networks.
+InferOpt can be used to make machine learning pipelines more expressive by incorporating combinatorial optimization layers.

-Typically, a Combinatorial Optimization algorithm can be put as the last layer of a Machine Learning pipeline, after a statistical model.
+Typically, a Combinatorial Optimization algorithm can be put as the last layer of a Machine Learning pipeline, after a statistical model (e.g. a neural network).
 This gives discrete structured outputs, which enables several applications such as:
-- Using an argmax instead of a softmax
+- Using an argmax layer instead of a softmax
+- Learning to rank/learning to rank
 - Multilabel classification
 - Pathfinding on a map from an image

-### Using InferOpt from a combinatorial optimization perspective
+### Using InferOpt in combinatorial optimization applications

 InferOpt has been mostly used to help solve hard variants of well-known combinatorial optimization problems.

 For instance, it can be used for:
 - Stochastic vehicle scheduling
 - Multi-stage dynamic vehicle routing
-- Two-stage minimum wright spanning tree
+- Two-stage minimum weight spanning tree
 - Single machine scheduling